RoySegall/gizra.com/src/_posts/2018-02-01-Travis-speed.md

 There are two reasons to pay attention to software versions.

 ### Use pre-installed version
 Travis uses containers of different distributions, let's say you use `trusty`, the default one these days, then if you choose   PHP 7.0.7, it's [pre-installled](https://docs.travis-ci.com/user/reference/trusty/#PHP-images), in case of 7.1, it's needed to fetch separately what takes time for every single build.
-When you have production constraints, that's almost certainly more imprtant to match, but in some cases, using the pre-installed version can speed up the things.
+When you have production constraints, that's almost certainly more important to match, but in some cases, using the pre-installed version can speed up things.
 And moreover let's say you prefer [MariaDB](https://docs.travis-ci.com/user/database-setup/#MariaDB) over MySQL, then do not `sudo` and start to install it with the package manager, there is the addon system to make it available, same goes for [Google Chrome](https://docs.travis-ci.com/user/chrome) and so on.
 What's inside the image already, stick to it if you can, what Travis can fetch via the YML definition, exploit that possibility!